-Viking Sky, Viking Ocean Cruises
+Viking Venus, Viking Ocean Cruises

 This exclusive ship carries only 930 people, which means you’ll barely have to share the floor-to-ceiling window views of the snow-capped Nordic mountains.
 It’s an all-veranda ship, meaning every room is set for romance with a private balcony.

-What Your Itinerary Might Look Like: For a romantic winter getaway, the Viking Sky sails In Search of the Northern Lights, cruising the North and Norwegian seas from England to Norway.
+What Your Itinerary Might Look Like: For a romantic winter getaway, the Viking Venus sails In Search of the Northern Lights, cruising the North and Norwegian seas from England to Norway.
 The seclusion you and your person will find sailing through waters few travelers get to explore is unprecedented.
 Your stops in Norway include cities north of the Arctic Circle and a visit to the farthest-north botanical garden in the world.
-And each Arctic night, you and your love are of course scouting the aurora borealis.
+And each Arctic night, you and your love are of course scouting for the aurora borealis.